cnoe-io/openapi-mcp-codegen/README.md

 3. Extending the API client in `api/client.py`
 4. Adding utility functions in the `utils/` directory

+## Maintainers

+This project is maintained by:
+- Rehan Agrawal (rehagraw@cisco.com)

+For any questions or issues, please contact the maintainers.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License